linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 Both Nomad and Kubernetes are designed to orchestrate workloads.
 So the two systems share some similarities, features, and benefits with each other.

-Below are just a few of their similarities, but they highlight key features that make each tool compelling to use for orchestration:
+Below are just a few of the similarities, but it highlights key features that make each a compelling tool for orchestration:

 -   **Declarative Approach**: Both Nomad and Kubernetes use declarative configuration/automation scripts.
 The declarative language focuses on the desired state and enables an infrastructure-as-code approach to development.